jvde-github/AIS-catcher/README.md

 ```
 Files need to have the extension ``.pjs`` and ``.pss`` for respectively JavaScript and CSS style plugins.
 The repository includes a few example plugins that demonstrate how to add additional maps or cater to regional preferences.
 Examples of plugins can be found in [another](https://github.com/jvde-github/AIS-Catcher-PLUGINS) GitHub repository.

-#### Offline Web client
+#### Offline web viewer
-There is an option to run the web client without relying on online libraries.
+There is an option to run the web viewer without relying on online libraries.
 This facilitates using the web interface whilst traveling without an internet connection.
 The steps are simple.
 First, go to your home directory (say `/home/jasper`) and clone the necessary offline web assets:
 ```console
 git clone https://github.com/jvde-github/webassets.git
 ```